 The program leader should also discuss with participants the relevant cultural issues that may affect their safety, including but not limited to language use, non-verbal communications, traffic patterns, drug laws, local dress codes, or sexual behaviors.
 In general, program leaders should advise students to be cautious, careful, and to use common sense at all times.
 Program leaders should review the UConn Student Code of Conduct with participants make them aware of laws specific to the host country.

-Education Abroad recommends that program leaders identify a specific location or meeting place as a rally point should the group become separated in an emergency.
+Experiential Global Learning recommends that program leaders identify a specific location or meeting place as a rally point should the group become separated in an emergency.
 The program leader should share these details with the participants.

 Transportation and Driving Abroad

 All participant transportation (international, U.S., and host-country) must be via means that the program leader, Experiential Global Learning, and a possible third-party contractor deem safe, secure, and reliable.
 To select transportation the program leader should consider recommendations from Experiential Global Learning, veteran program leaders, local contacts, or other universities offering similar programs.